 Business Interpreter Services

-Professional business interpreting services deliver better business interpreting…
+Professional business interpreter services deliver better business interpreting…

 … so you can do better business

-You won’t just be the first company I contact for business interpreting – you’ll be the ONLY one.”
+You won’t just be the first company I contact for a business interpreter – you’ll be the ONLY one.”

 – Norfrost

-What business interpreting service is right for you?
+What business interpreter service is right for you?

 Image: business interpreting services

 Face-to-face interpreting is the simplest format – in fact F2F interpreting is one of the oldest professions in the world!
-The ability to speak someone else’s language has always been valued since it opens so many doors in trade and politics.
+Speaking someone else’s language has always provided invaluable communication in trade and politics.

-It’s also low-cost; typically an hourly fee for the interpreter (minimum of 2 or 3 hours may apply), plus whatever travel time and expenses are incurred.
-Our Europe-wide network means local provision can usually help keep costs down.
+It’s also low-cost; typically an hourly fee for the interpreter (a minimum of 2 or 3 hours often applies), plus whatever travel time and expenses are incurred.
+Our Europe-wide network means local provision can help keep your costs down.

-We work closely with Preston’s excellent UCLAN to develop future business interpreters and translators, both teaching in class and taking on interns here to ensure the next generation has not just the technical skills, but also the “softer” skills needed to be a successful business interpreter.
+We work closely with schools and colleges to develop future business interpreters and translators, both teaching and taking on interns to ensure the next generation has not just the technical skills, but also the “softer” skills needed to succeed as a business interpreter.

-We also encourage our own staff into the translating and interpreting professions, and we’re delighted to say one is now in great demand to interpret at the highest levels of German business.
+We also encourage our own staff into the translating and interpreting professions, and we’re delighted to say one is now in great demand at the highest levels of German business and politics.
 Well DONE Eva!

 Why our business interpreter services?